Khloud355/expense/README.md

   };
- finally ...( i implemented all feature that u noted me in task and i have't no bugs) i made desktop application and responsive but responsive hane some issue but notcare
+ finally ...( i implemented all feature that u noted me in task and i have't no bugs) i made desktop application and responsive but responsive hane some issue but notcare when responsive i make mobile footer and when click on + icon it will take you to add expense page but when desktop not have any footer